 -

-Marinade 1: In a bowl, combine olive oil, garlic, vinegar, soy sauce, mustard, salt, pepper, and paprika or chili powder.
-You can also add honey for a sweet touch.
+Marinade 1: In a bowl, combine the olive oil, garlic, vinegar, soy sauce, mustard, salt, pepper, and paprika or chili powder.
+You can also add honey for a touch of sweetness.
 Mix well.

 -